cdenq/kickstarter-project-analysis/README.md

-# excel-challenge
+# kickstarter-project-analysis
 ## About Kickstart My Chart

-`Kickstart My Chart` is an Excel data analytics endeavor that cleans, analyzes, and charts Excel data.
+`Kickstart My Chart` is an Excel data analytics challenge that cleans, analyzes, and visualizes Kickstarter project data.
+Exploratory data analysis provides insight into campaign features most contributive to successful projects.

 ## Built with
 - Excel